 Use OPC When:

-- You need fast setting and early strength
+- Fast setting and early strength are critical.

 Use PPC When:

-Best Practice: Use OPC for foundations and structural elements, and PPC for walls and finishing.
+Best Practice: Consider using OPC for foundations and structural elements where immediate strength is required, and PPC for walls and finishing to ensure longevity and durability.

 How to Identify High-Quality Cement